prmr/SoftwareDesign/modules/Module-02.md

 Collections.shuffle(aCards); // Where aCards is a Stack<Card> instance
 ```

-As you can imagine the library method `shuffle` randomly reorders the objects the argument collection.
+As you can imagine the library method `shuffle` randomly reorders the objects in the argument collection.
 This is an example of **code reuse** because you can reuse the library method to re-order any kind of collection.
 Here reuse is trivially possible because to shuffle a collection, *we don't need to know anything about the items being shuffled*.

 But what if we want to reuse code to *sort* the cards in the deck?
 Sorting, like many classic computing problems, is supported by many existing high-quality implementations.
 In most realistic software development contexts it would not be acceptable to hand-craft your own sorting algorithm.